couchbaselabs/couchbase-rs/README.md

-rscbcorex
+rscbx
 ----------

-A core Couchbase SDK implementation written in Rust.
+A Couchbase SDK implementation written in Rust.

 More information coming soon!